 Emotionally Intelligent Teaching – Tip 3

-This leads into my third tip, which is to remain calm and objective when dealing with students’ misbehaviour.
+This leads to my third tip, which is to remain calm and objective when dealing with students’ misbehaviour.
 All too often, we let anger and disappointment control how we respond to a student’s misbehaviour.
 In emotional intelligence terms, this is known as an emotional hijack.

-- A capacity to stay calm and objective
+• An ability to stay calm and objective

 The essential point is that we want students to behave well so that they can learn.
 Losing your cool (especially over minor misbehaviour) disrupts both teaching and learning.